randomascii/main/xperf/XperfUI/ReadMe.txt

 Error checking -- checking for failures to start or stop tracing.
 Make sure trace notes are disabled when no trace is selected, including when traces are added or deleted.
-Disable compress option for Windows 7 and below.
+Disable compress options (checkbox and menu) for Windows 7 and below.
 Allow configuring which symbols should be stripped.
 Configure a maximum time to trace for to avoid infinitely long traces.
 Transparent compression/decompression into .zip files.